Q: What internet browsers are Supported?

 Q: How do I sign up for Direct Deposit or Payroll Deduction?

 A: In most cases, you can contact your employer’s Payroll/Human Resources Department to sign up for either of these services.
 You will need your 10-digit Credit Union account number and Credit Union Routing # 262087609.
 Here is a direct deposit form you can take to your employer’s Payroll/Human Resources Department.

 Q: What are Direct Deposit and Payroll Deduction?

 A: Direct Deposit is a service provided by your employer that enables you to have all or a portion of your net paycheck automatically deposited every payday into your checking or savings account.
 Payroll deduction is a service that allows you to allocate part of your paycheck to be automatically credited to an account or loan that you are the primary signer on.
 Payroll deduction is at the discretion of your employer and is directed by your Social Security Number.

 Q: Do deposits post the same day they are made?

 A: Yes, all deposits are effective immediately unless the teller informs you of a hold placed on the check.

 Q: How do I make deposits into my accounts?

-A: You can make deposits in person, by mail, through an electronic ACH transaction, or automatically through direct deposit.
+A: You can make deposits in person, by using Mobile Deposit in your Credit Union’s Mobile App, by mail, through an electronic ACH transaction, or automatically through direct deposit.
 Most office locations have a “Night Drop” box which allows you to drop off your deposit after-hours.